Nonsensical1/evoscout/README.md

 ---

-*EvoScout automatically aggregates daily research news, academic literature, and grant opportunities — then synthesises everything into a personalised AI-hosted podcast, so you never miss a breakthrough.*
+*EvoScout automatically aggregates daily research news, academic literature, and grant opportunities, then synthesises everything into a personalised AI-hosted podcast, so you never miss a breakthrough.*

 </div>